-We’ve developed the Social Sector Data Sharing Standard to standardise data transfer between government agencies and non-government organisations (NGOs).
+We developed the Social Sector Data Sharing Standard to standardise data transfer between government agencies and non-government organisations (NGOs).

-Since 2016, we have worked in partnership with Methodist Mission Southern (MMS) to develop and test a fit-for-purpose end-to-end system for entry level use by social service providers.
-Known as the Integrated Services Hub(ISH), the programme provides social service providers with a practice management tool that helps them develop their data use capability, improve outcomes for their clients and contributing to improving the overall effectiveness of the social sector.
-The ISH features a purpose-built client management system (CMS) for small to medium frontline social service providers that enables useful data to be collected regardless of the service or client type.
+We worked with Methodist Mission Southern to develop and test a fit-for-purpose end-to-end system for entry level use by social service providers.
+The Integrated Services Hub(external link) (ISH) provides social service providers with a practice management tool that helps them develop their data use capability, improve outcomes for clients and contribute to improving the overall effectiveness of the social sector.
+The ISH features a purpose-built client management system for small to medium frontline social service providers that enables useful data to be collected regardless of the service or client type.